LaboratoryForPlayfulComputation/pxt-BlockyTalkyBLE/README.md

 ### ~ hint

-The ``key`` part of the message should be less than 14 character long
+The ``key`` part of the message should be less or equal than 6 character long

 ### ~